 The Vision Award was conceived as a special award to be presented to a psychoanalyst (or psychoanalysts) who has made an outstanding contribution to psychoanalysis and its impact on the life of individuals and the community.

-The award is an original piece of fine art crafted by sculptor and NAAP member Robert Wolf.
+The award is based on an original piece of fine art crafted by sculptor and NAAP member Robert Wolf.

 Esther Menaker and Hyman Spotnitz are among the past award recipients.
-Click here to learn more about last year’s winners.
+Most recently, Steven Reisner and Stephen Soldz received the award in 2016.